 Mapping HR’s bold new future

-This interview brings us a conversation between Norman Dreger, Mercer Partner and multinational client group leader, and Kate Bravery, Mercer global advisory solutions & insights leader, covering four global talent trends that are reshaping HR strategies and prompting organizations to reimagine the employee experience:
+This interview brings us a conversation between Norman Dreger, Mercer Partner and multinational client group leader, and Kate Bravery, Mercer global advisory solutions & insights leader, covering four global talent trends that are reshaping HR strategies and prompting organisations to reimagine the employee experience:

 - Focus on futures – With a new, more responsible mandate emerging, the challenge for business is to rethink what makes corporations successful.
 COVID-19 has accelerated this trend by testing our business models and digital capabilities.

-- Race to reskill – Organizations are looking to embark on transformation, but nearly all reported significant skills gaps.
+- Race to reskill – Organisations are looking to embark on transformation, but nearly all reported significant skills gaps.
 Executives shared that their investment in learning was the number one HR initiative they thought would deliver business return.
 But employee uptake of retraining opportunities has lagged.

 - Sense for science – The use of AI and predictive tools has quadrupled.
 While this is helping to answer business questions, it also raises questions about protection versus privacy and using the data ethically.

 - Energise the experience – delivering on the employee experience is a top priority, and many organisations are redesigning their structures to be more people-centric.

 Energising your employees"Energised employees, or people who are energised by the job to be technically correct, are six times more likely to work for a company where leaders effectively balance economics and empathy in their decisions.
 And we definitely have a lot of decisions do to economic challenges that companies are being faced."

 Having a blended work experience"We found that those employees that were more energised by their job are five times more likely to say they want to stay with the company, four times more likely to say they’re thriving, and they're also much keener to adopt reskilling.
 So the question now is how can we take that learning and apply that to energise people in a remote or blended work experience."